 Our methods of communication will depend.
 We always prefer face to face but we know that is not always possible.
 We know with our busy lives, other means of communicating with each other are also effective.
-You can call our school office during our regular office hours of 8:00-4:00pm at 204 489 8989, email anytime to ptcollegiate@pembinatrails.ca or follow us on our social medial platforms:
+You can call our school office during our regular office hours of 8:00-4:00pm at 204 489 8989, email anytime to ptcollegiate@pembinatrails.ca or follow us on instagram.